-In this article, we will see how to create tables, modify tables and dropping tables in SQLite.
-But the first thing is to open the database that we will work on as we have shown you before.
+In this article, we will see how to create tables, modify tables and dropping tables in SQLite3 with examples.

 In this tutorial, you will learn-

-To create a table, you should use the "CREATE TABLE" command as following:
+To create a table, you should use the “CREATE TABLE” Query as follows:

 CREATE TABLE guru99 ( Id Int, Name Varchar );